Associate of Science in Early Childhood Education

 This program is offered on Campus and Online.

-Teaching is your passion.
-You love helping and watching kids grow and learn through play.
-With an early childhood education degree from Post University, you can pursue a new position or promotion in a variety of early childhood education jobs, such as paraprofessional, teaching assistant, assistant teacher, home visitor, family service worker, social service specialist or in-home care provider (nanny).
+All young children, from birth through 8 years, deserve quality care and education.
+Help young children grow and learn through purposeful play!
+With an Associate of Science in Early Childhood Education (ECE) from Post University, you can pursue a position or a promotion in a variety of early childhood education jobs, such as assistant teacher, family child care provider, paraprofessional, home visitor, parent educator, family service worker, social service specialist, family resource center worker or in-home care provider (nanny).
 Many of our graduates go on to complete their Bachelor of Science in Child Studies at Post University.
-Completion of the program’s courses will not only lead you to your Bachelor’s degree but also prepare you for one of many further career advancements.
+Completion of the Associate in ECE program’s courses may not only lead you to your Bachelor’s degree but also prepare you for one of many career advancements.

 Each early childhood education course at Post University is taught by faculty who have extensive experience in the field.
 They bring their expertise and integrity into the classroom, while our professional staff provides a level of personal support to help you reach your goals.
 From the moment you enroll, they will be available to answer any questions and help you overcome any obstacles.

 The Associate of Science in Early Childhood Education degree is not designed to fulfill the educational requirements for any educational credential, such as a state teacher’s license or an early childhood certification.
 Professional credentials vary by state and include requirements outside of education, which may include exams, background checks, work experience, and more.
 Learn about teaching certification requirements through the state departments of education: https://www2.ed.gov/about/contacts/state/index.html.
 Learn about early childhood education credentials through the Council for Professional Recognition: https://www.cdacouncil.org/en/about/learn-about-the-cda/.

 Visit the University Catalog >> for Curriculum, Course Descriptions, and Program Outcomes.

 What degree is best for early childhood education?